 As cold weather rolls around, you can still enjoy the yummy barbecue flavor of Summer in this fabulous soup.
 It is very similar to a taco soup recipe but with a barbecue flair.

 The soup gets it’s yummy barbecue flavor from a can of Bush’s southern pit flavored grillin’ beans.
-Since most of the work is done with the use of the canned baked beans, this soup is ready to go in under 30 minutes.
-This soup was loved by the whole family and will definitively be one that will frequent our dinner menu.
+Since most of the work is done with the use of the baked beans in a can, this soup is ready to go in under 30 minutes.
+This barbecue chili with corn is the whole family loves and will definitively be one that will frequent our dinner menu.
+My son even used this recipe once to make chili for a chili cook off contest.
+He actually won that contest with this recipe.Print

 - 1 lb lean (at least 80%) ground beef